 On sight, Giant Squid was a ‘must buy’ for me!
-On my bookshelf, nest many children’s books about octopus and giant squid bought over 25 years, and author Candace Fleming and illustrator Eric Rohmann ‘nail’ this version on so many levels, I had to add it to my collection.
-With every page turn, I was delighted to experience the poetically written non-fiction verse and get up close and personal with the creature that has mystified people for hundreds of years.
+I already have many children’s books about giant squid and octopus bought over 25 years, but author Candace Fleming and her husband, illustrator Eric Rohmann, ‘nail’ this version on so many levels, I had to add it to my collection.
+With every page turn, I was thrilled to get up close and personal with the creature that has mystified people for hundreds of years.

 The elusive, mysterious giant squid lives in the deepest darkest parts of the ocean and Candace Fleming and Eric Rohmann take us there.
 Little is known about the life of this enigmatic being, and what scientists do know, has been the result of rare sightings in the ocean or pieces of them washing up on beaches.
 These clues have helped scientists piece together what they understand about giant squid today.